secure-systems-lab/lab-guidelines/code-review.md

 __As code author (post-review):__

-1. Address **all (!)** review comments. *Do not waste the reviewer's time by having them leave the same comment twice!*
+1. Address **all (!)** review comments. *Do not waste the reviewer's time by forcing them to leave the same comment twice!*

-    - Reply to the comment, if it is unclear, or you think the reviewer got something wrong.
+    - Reply to the comment if it is unclear or you think the reviewer got something wrong.

     - Otherwise, push new commits that address the comment.
 These commits